Free Assessment: How does your inbound marketing measure up?

 Here’s how to track the number of pages they viewed before becoming a lead, with help from Jess Palmeri, our lead HubSpot trainer.

-How to measure: This one’s trickier because it depends where your videos are hosted.
-YouTube gives data in aggregate, but embedded videos on your site that are hosted by HubSpot Video can give you insights in individual contact records.
+How to measure: This one’s trickier because it depends on where your videos are hosted.
+YouTube gives data in aggregate, but embedded videos on your site that are hosted by another platform can give you individualize insights.
+Here's what this looks like in HubSpot Video when you filter contact records by media plays.

-How to measure: Because content shares can take different forms, tracking this one is tricky.
+How to measure: Because content shares can take different forms, tracking this one can be a bit of a challenge.
 It could be backlinks to your content, reposts of your social media videos, or forwarding your guidebook in an email.

 Part II: Measuring trust during the sales process

-Still, there are key metrics to watch for to make sure your team is doing it right.
+Still, there are key metrics to watch for to make sure your team is doing everything right.

 How to measure: Keep a running tally of deal length from first call to closed/won.
-Depending on your sales cycle, you can report on this monthly, quarterly, or yearly.
-Summarize the length of the average sales cycle during that period and share it with your team.
+Depending on your sales cycle, you can report on this weekly, monthly, or quarterly.
+Summarize the length of the average sales cycle during that period and share it with your team. - Personalization of the sales process: This feels more qualitative, I know, but it helps you better understand your sales process.
+See how much one sales call differs from another.
+The more personalized, the more trusting the relationship.

 How to measure: You can measure this in an individual call using AI tools like Chorus or Gong.
 Track words that are unique to the prospect so you can see how much of each call is about the prospect’s needs — and how much is about your product or service.